seanblanchfield/tfi-gtfs/README.md

 Actual downloading and parsing of static schedule data is handled in sub-processes, as it is a memory-intensive operation, and we want to allow the system to reclaim that memory after the new schedule has been processed.
 These sub-processes are simply instances of `gtfs.py`. `server.py` will launch `gtfs.py` in this way on startup (if the current downloaded schedule is out of data, or if the current cache is out of data or invalid).
 It will also periodically launch `gtfs.py` from its scheduler thread, depending on the schedule in the `DOWNLOAD_SCHEDULE` setting.

-`server.py` runs `gtfs.py ` with the `--rebuild_cache` argument, which causes it to re-parse the static GTFS data (which may consume in the region of 1.5 gigabytes of RAM) and write a new `data/cache.pickle` file (which may take a minute or more depending on your hardware).
+`server.py` runs `gtfs.py ` with the `--rebuild-cache` argument, which causes it to re-parse the static GTFS data (which may consume in the region of 1.5 gigabytes of RAM) and write a new `data/cache.pickle` file (which may take a minute or more depending on your hardware).
 After writing the pickle file, the `gtfs.py` process ends, its memory is released, and `server.py` continues execution, by loading or reloading that pickle file, which is a fast operation.

 ## Advice for high-volume deployments